 - ▶ The Lombardy Region, which had opened a bank account dedicated to supporting the efforts of healthcare personnel battling the virus on the front lines.
-BFF's donation was specifically used to purchase electronic equipment for new intensive and sub-intensive care units; - ▶ The Municipality of Madrid, which had launched the "Programa Ayuda a Madrid Covid-19", allocating the funds to cover the most urgent needs of the administration in dealing with the pandemic; - the Generalitat de Catalunya, which had launched the "Donacions per fer front a la pandèmia de la Covid-19" fundraising initiative.
+BFF's donation was specifically used to purchase electronic equipment for new intensive and sub-intensive care units; - the Municipality of Madrid, which had activated the "Programa Ayuda α Madrid Covid-19", allocating funds to the needs deemed most urgent by the administration in dealing with the pandemic; - the Generalitat de Catalunya, which had launched the "Donacions per fer front α lα pandèmia de la Covid-19" fundraising initiative.